Acupressure to calm heart palpitation

 - You might feel a large tendon in that area.
 P 6 is very close to that tendon, toward the pinky side of the forearm.

-How to use P 6 to ease heart palpitations
+How to use P 6 to ease heart palpitations and anxiety

 Acupressure points are used to activate Qi (energy).